ICamioneta/AllesEkar/Allesfezs Ekarschubi.md

 - Resolve.
 This is used when making pressure tests.
 - Piloting.
 This is used when performing vehicle actions.
 - Magic.
 Magic in this game encapsulates a large range of magic-like things.
-### special skills
-Special skills are skills with their own rules.
-- Teleports.
-This unit does not provoke reactions while moving

 ## Magic